-The best DSLR and mirrorless cameras will give you quality and control in spades, but we've also found DSLR and mirrorless cameras that are fiddly to use and deliver disappointing photos.
+The best DSLR and mirrorless cameras will give you superb quality and control, but we've also found DSLR and mirrorless cameras that are fiddly to use and deliver disappointing photos.
 Many models aren't cheap, so it's a decision you don't want to get wrong.

 Whether you're an experienced photographer looking to upgrade from a much-loved but outdated camera, or a beginner looking to buy your first DSLR or mirrorless camera, we explain the features to look out for, how much you need to spend, and which brands you can pick from.

 Already know the kind of camera you're looking for?
-Discover the best DSLR and mirrorless cameras to suit your budget.
+Go to our digital camera reviews or discover which Best Buy digital cameras we recommend to suit your budget.

 DSLR vs mirrorless cameras: what's the difference?

 Both DSLR and mirrorless cameras are sophisticated cameras with interchangeable lenses, but they use different technology to take photos.
 DSLRs use mirrors while mirrorless camera, as the name suggests, don't.

 While DSLRs have been around for years, mirrorless cameras are relatively new to the photography scene.
 There were some differences worth considering a few years ago, but these have diminished.
 These days the practical differences are minimal.

 So if you're buying a high-end camera for the first time, you don't need to agonise about which 'type' is better.
 You should simply pick a high-quality camera that suits your budget.